-The last few months have been emotionally draining on many levels.
-Unemployment has hit an all time high.
+This year has been emotionally draining on many levels.
+Unemployment has hit an all-time high.
 Employees and students have been forced to adapt to remote work and schooling.
 Loved ones have been lost.
 And millions of Americans have been confined to their homes with limited social interaction.

 The coronavirus pandemic has dramatically changed many areas of daily life and taken a toll on Americans’ emotional well-being.
 According to a poll by Kaiser Family Foundation, for instance, 53% of adults in the United States reported that their mental health has been negatively impacted due to worry and stress over the coronavirus.

 Feelings of sadness and worry are completely normal responses to all the uncertainty and loss the pandemic has brought with it.
 But at what point do these feelings indicate something more serious?
 According to the National Center for Health Statistics, nearly a third of Americans are now showing signs of clinical levels of depression or anxiety, meaning more than just transient sadness or stress.
 That’s nearly quadruple the national rate of depression compared to the same period last year.

 Depression, if left untreated, can severely impact your daily life, relationships, and emotional and physical health.
 Understanding the signs and symptoms can help you better protect your health during the pandemic.
 Here’s what you should know about clinical depression:

 Clinical depression or major depression is a mood disorder that is categorized by persistent sadness, loss of interest, or hopelessness.
 While it’s natural to experience bouts of sadness or mood fluctuations in response to everyday challenges, those who are depressed suffer from an unyielding sense of feeling down or low most of the day and every day, for at least a couple of weeks.
 Depression can often negatively impact a person’s ability to function at work or at home, as well as influence relationships.
 Depression symptoms may also include the following: